quiknode-labs/qn-guide-examples/sample-dapps/evm-token-factory/README.md

 ### Set Environment Variables

 1. Rename `.env.example` to `.env.local `and update it with RPC URLs for each blockchain.
-Also, include your WalletConnect project ID.
-You can retrieve RPC URLs on [QuickNode](https://quicknode.com) and a project ID on [WalletConnect](https://walletconnect.com/web3modal).
+Also, include your [WalletConnect](https://cloud.walletconnect.com/). project ID (optionally, you can leave this blank but some features will not be supported).
+To create RPC URLs for each chain, you can run your own node locally or use a service like [QuickNode](https://quicknode.com) to quickly spin up a node endpoint.

 ### RPC Configuration

 This app requires a valid RPC URL for each blockchain you want to support.
 Here are more details on how RPC is configured throughout the app.

 - The RPC URLs referenced in the `.env.local` file are for the WalletConnect modal.
-- To send transactions, the app utilizes the `ethers.BrowserProvider` class to wrap an injected provider (e.g., MetaMask, Rabby, Coinbase Wallet).
-Therefore, users interacting with the app should have the network they're creating tokens on added to their wallet and switched to that network.
+- To send transactions, the app utilizes the `ethers.BrowserProvider` class to wrap an injected provider (e.g., MetaMask, Rabby, Coinbase Wallet) and use the providers RPC configuration.
+Therefore, users interacting with the app should have the network they're creating tokens on added to their wallet and switched to that RPC network.
 Failing to do so will result in the app displaying a "This app doesn’t support your current network.
 Switch to an available option following to continue." message.

+If you do not want to support a blockchain(s), you can remove references of the chain(s) from the `src/context/web3modal.tsx` file.

 ### Install Dependencies